Dijker/homey-sup/README.md

 # Single Use Password

-Create and share single use passwords that trigger flows!
+Create and share buttons that trigger Flows!
 Never again do your friends have to wait for you to come home, you can just let them in.

 ## What's new

+### V1.1.0
+Complete restructuring of the application for better UX!

+[Flow] Buttons no longer created through Flow actions

+[Flow] Removed trigger on button creation

+[Flow] Trigger a flow when a button has been pressed

+[UI] Homey will expose a website with a clickable button

 ### V1.0.0
 [Flow] Create a key with a Flow action